necroscope/ESClient/README.md

 - Easy configuration of advanced Elasticsearch search params in configuration tab.
 - JSON results view available, if configured.
 - Dropping index/mapping supported, if configured.
+-
+The Necroscope says be very careful when deleting with the * option.

 ###Configuration: